Information recoverability of noisy quantum states: Introduction

-To address these two questions in an operational way, we first introduce a framework for retrieving shadow information from a noisy state.
+To address these two questions in an operational way, we introduce a framework for retrieving shadow information from a noisy state.
 Both practically relevant and theoretically interesting, this framework combines an efficient way to manipulate quantum states and general quantum operations.
 Note that similar protocols are employed in predicting properties of quantum states~\cite{Buscemi2013,huang2020predicting} and mitigating quantum errors~\cite{Temme2017,Endo2018a,Takagi2020,Jiang2021physical,Piveteau2021}.
 In particular, we suppose that multiple copies of a noisy state $\cN(\rho)$ are available.
 For each copy we apply a quantum channel randomly sampled from an ensemble of channels $\{\cD_j\}$ and then measure the observable of interest, as shown in Fig. \ref{fig:setting}.
-We say that a quantum channel $\cN$ preserves the classical information inquired by an observable $O$ if we can recover this information, that is: there exist a set of quantum channels $\{\cD_j\}$ and a set of real numbers $\{c_j\}$ such that
+We say that a channel $\cN$ preserves the classical information inquired by an observable $O$ if we can recover this information, that is: there exist a set of quantum channels $\{\cD_j\}$ and a set of real numbers $\{c_j\}$ such that

-Within this framework, we give a necessary and sufficient condition for the preservation of the desired shadow information in terms of a relation between $O$ and $\cN$ that should be satisfied.
+We establish a necessary and sufficient condition for the preservation of the desired shadow information in terms of a relation between $O$ and $\cN$ that should be satisfied.
 This condition motivates a measure called \textit{shadow destructivity} characterizing a quantum channel's level of destroying shadow information.